ember-engines/ember-engines/README.md

 this branch, which should not be considered stable.

 The [v0.2 branch of this addon](https://github.com/dgeb/ember-engines/tree/v0.2)
-is being developed to be compatible with v2.6.x of Ember.
+is being developed to be compatible with v2.6.x and v2.7.x of Ember.
 This branch should be considered reasonably stable, although it does contain a number of overrides to code in Ember core.
 Please proceed with caution.

 ## Introduction Video